Camachow/stock-metrics-explorer/README.md

 ## 👨‍💻 Author

-Made with 💻 by [Your Name] – feel free to connect or contribute!
+Made with 💻 by Rafael Camacho – feel free to connect or contribute!

 ## 📄 License